The Feast of Trumpets and the Day of Atonement remind us that God will bring the greatest powers of humanity to nothing.

-In this article, let's review that account and familiarize ourselves with the details of our future!
+Let’s familiarize ourselves with that account and with the details of our future!
 They represent some of the most climactic events of all human history, past or future—some of the most tragic and most joyous days we can read about in the pages of Scripture.

-Let's first take the time to remind ourselves of the sequence of prophetic events leading up to the seventh trumpet blast.
-As we do so, you might also consider reviewing the Church's publication Revelation: The Mystery Unveiled!, which explains these things in great detail and includes an extremely helpful chart.
+Let’s first take the time to remind ourselves of the sequence of prophetic events leading up to the seventh trumpet blast.
+As we do so, you might also consider reading the Living Church of God’s publication Revelation: The Mystery Unveiled!, which explains these things in great detail and includes an extremely helpful chart.

-Then, the sixth seal revealed the coming "heavenly signs"—a dramatic display of God's power in the heavens and on earth.
-As Mr. John Ogwyn describes in our booklet on Revelation, these signs "are the prelude to the time of the Creator's intervention, called throughout Scripture 'the Day of the Lord'" (p.
-27).
+Then, the sixth seal revealed the coming “heavenly signs”—a dramatic display of God’s power in the heavens and on earth.
+As Mr. John Ogwyn describes in our booklet on Revelation, these signs “are the prelude to the time of the Creator’s intervention, referenced throughout Scripture as the Day of the Lord” (p.
+26).
 The announcement that God will now step powerfully into human history to begin confronting mankind directly is accompanied by half an hour of silence in heaven (Revelation 8:1–6).

 Then, on the Feast of Trumpets—one year after God’s divine intervention began—the seventh and last trumpet blast sounds, signaling that the climax of this age has come!